elephantscale/es-training-new/spinnaker/slides/minnaker.md

 ## Changing Your Spinnaker Configuration

  * Run Halyard configuration commands.
-For example, the following command allows you to configure and view the current deployment of Spinnaker’s version.
+For example, the following command allows you to configure and view the current deployment of Spinnaker's version.
  * `hal config version`
  *  All Halyard configuration files are stored in `/etc/spinnaker/.hal`
  * When finished, use the `exit` command to leave the pod.